dbAbstract/RestaurantAPI/README.md

 A Rust REST API created using the Rocket framework with a SQLite database.
 Handles requests coming from clients (waiters) to handle orders coming in from customers at various tables.

 **How To Build + Run The Application:**
 1. Clone the repository into your computer.
-This can be done by downloading the zip off GitHub or usig the 'git clone' command.
+This can be done by downloading the .zip file from GitHub or using the 'git clone' command.

 2. In your command line terminal, navigate to the repository directory in your local machine